jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 In this tutorial, we'll be doing the followings;

-1. Create AWS ECR repo \
+1. Create an AWS ECR repo \
 (Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a ECR repo which will store the docker image.)
 2. Create a CodeCommit Repo
 3. Create a Codebuild Project
 4. Test the Codebuild with SHIFTLEFT

-## 1. Create a ECR Repository
+## 1. Create an AWS ECR Repository
 First you'll need to create a ECR on AWS.
 Your docker image (after build stage) will be stored in the ECR repo.

 You can create the ECR repo on AWS web console or you can just execute the following command.